The geometry of your model plays a big role in how easy or hard it will be to set up and get accurate results from the simulation.

-We have summarized the main aspects for good, simulation-friendly CAD file, which should be followed in order to create a simple, trouble-free geometry for your simulation.
+We have summarized the main aspects for a good, simulation-friendly CAD file, which should be followed in order to create simple, trouble-free geometry for your simulation.

-Build your antenna as a single solid
+Build the parts of your model as a single solid

 Fuse geometry in FreeCAD

 You can easily fuse your geometry blocks together in FreeCAD as well, using the Union tool.

 - Select all parts you want to fuse and click Union

 - In Union properties change Refine to true to remove any interface planes and edges between the fused solids.

 Simplify your design

 Computer simulation starts with a geometrical model of the real life problem – you need to accurately depict the geometrical details to precisely calculate the physical aspects of the model.
 However, in most cases you can disregard some of the geometrical details, which do not have such a significant impact on the physical results, to optimize the simulation.

 The following features can be deleted, as they take up significant amount of calculation time and computer power without considerable contribution to results.